 Goals are not met overnight.
 It’s good to be ambitious, but you’ll never be perfect.
 If you expect otherwise, your life will be rife with disappointments.
 When you stumble on a goal you’re trying to achieve, learn the lesson it offers and move forward.

 When you had a bad day, use the moments before you sleep to review your goals.
 You can write them down or even journal about each of them.
 This will help you refocus your mind for the next day.

 “Trees that are slow to grow bear the best fruit.” -Molière

 Don’t kid yourself into thinking success will come quickly.
 It isn’t easy to be patient, but anything worth doing requires time (often, lots of it!).
 If you get frustrated, remind yourself why your goal is important.

-Don’t complain about how terrible your life is.
-It is tempting to do, but stressing out won’t make you feel any better.
+If you had a bad day, try not to focus on how terrible your life is.
+It’s tempting to do so, but stressing out won’t make you feel any better.
 If you search for the lesson in your present struggle, you’ll be able to make positive changes that would prevent similar situations in the future.

 “Strength does not come from winning.
 Your struggles develop your strengths.
 When you go through hardships and decide not to surrender, that is strength.” -Arnold Schwarzenegger

-Don’t get sad if you lose.
-It is hard to find much to smile about when you fail, but how else would you improve yourself?
+Don’t get sad if you’re having a bad day because you’ve failed at something.
+It’s hard to find much to smile about when you fail, but how else would you improve yourself?
 If you look at failure as a part of your evolutionary process, you’ll stay positive and pursue your goals for as long as it takes.

 “Do not apologize for crying.
 Without this emotion, we are only robots.” -Elizabeth Gilbert